PSLeon24/PSLeon24/README.md

 2. **Ko, Yeongmin** and Park, Jinsun.
 "Low-Light Data Augmentation-based Object Detection for Nighttime Smart Yard Safety Management."
 Journal of the Institute of Electronics and Information Engineers (2025).
 3. **Ko, Yeongmin** and Park, Jinsun.
 "Stable Diffusion-based Deepfake Creation Disruption Using Adversarial Attacks." in Proc. the 37th Workshop on Image Processing and Image Understanding (2025).
 4. **Ko, Yeongmin**, Park, Hyeonsu, and Park, Jinsun.
 "Disrupting Deepfake Generation with KL Divergence-based Adversarial Attacks." in Proc. the Autumn Annual Conference of IEIE (2024): 1178-1182. - 🏅 Paper Award
-5. Park, Hyeonsu, Park, Jaehyeong, Ko, **Yeongmin and Park**, Jinsun.
+5. Park, Hyeonsu, Park, Jaehyeong, **Ko, Yeongmin**, and Park, Jinsun.
 "Approximation of Omnidirectional Camera Distortion Models for COLMAP Using a Virtual Checkerboard." in Proc. the Summer Annual Conference of IEIE (2025).

 ## 💻 Tech Stack
 <div>